 - Andreas (3:43.90) in 2008

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Celebration Chase next time out then you would have backed a total of 8 winners.
-Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of +1.55.
-Before placing your bet on the 2025 Celebration Chase see which other runners today are being backed on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Celebration Chase next time out, then you would have backed a total of 7 winners.
+Backing all 17 runners who have been out since their win at SP next time out would have returned an LSP of +1.22.
+Whilst we wait for the 2026 Celebration Chase remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 Celebration Chase Past Winners